The System

 Ten stages.
 Two directions.
 One cycle.

-These are not metaphors.
 A seed becoming fruit is the algorithm.
 Projects, relationships, organisations, and personal development all move through the same shape.
+We never get to escape.

 The attraction of opposites powers the great wheel.